AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/Date and Time.md

 # Measurements

 ## _duration_
-The _duration_ class is used to store a duration of time (the amount of time between two points in time).
+The _duration_ class is used to store a duration of time (the amount of time between two points in time); these points in time may or may not be _time\_point_ objects.

 ### _duration_ typedefs
 There are a set of instantiations of the _duration_ class to represent common units for time like seconds, minutes, and hours. <br />